ubaidilyas/opa/README.md

 - -d flag is used to load policy into OPA.
 - -i flag is used to load input data i.e., the Terraform plan.

 The result from the “Query” stage is passed on to “Approval” stage.
-The “Approval” stage prompts with the results from previous stage which is shown in Figure below and waits for a response.
+The “Approval” stage prompts with the results from previous stage which is shown in figure below and waits for a response.
 The job proceeds according to the response provided and either deploys on the cloud or aborts the job.

 <img src="https://github.com/ubaidilyas/opa/blob/main/docs/img/jenkins_job.png" width="80%">